-Borrowings under each of the three revolving credit facilities are subject to customary terms and conditions.
-However, there is no requirement that the borrower make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
-Borrowings under each of the revolving credit facilities are subject to acceleration upon the occurrence of events of default that we consider customary.
-The revolving credit facilities also provide for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
-In each of the three revolving credit facilities, the spread to LIBOR and the commitment fees fluctuate based on the borrower's credit rating.
-The borrowers are currently in compliance with the various business and financial covenants in the three revolving credit facilities.
+Borrowings under our revolving credit facility are subject to customary terms and conditions.
+However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
+Borrowings under our revolving credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.
+The revolving credit facility also provides for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
+In our revolving credit facility, the spread to LIBOR and the commitment fees fluctuate based on our credit rating.
+We are currently in compliance with the various business and financial covenants in our revolving credit facility.